 Webster County Pantry has clothing, including winter coats for children.
 There may also be free food, appliances, holiday meals, and more.
 Address is 41 Ferguson Drive, Marshfield, MO 65706, dial (417) 859-3525.

 Heart of the Hills Food Harvest – They operate a food bank and also offer other social services.
+The charity may have referrals to utility and water bill assistance, rent help, and public aid too.
+In some cases low interest loans are used for certain bills that a resident has.
 Call (417) 683-6400.

 Calvary Temple Love Center has many goods.
 They include personal grooming/hygiene, emergency food, baby formula, clothing, and other material goods.
 The center is in Mountain Grove Missouri, and dial (417) 926-5788.